School Psychology Programs

 Doctor of Philosophy in Educational Psychology (PhD)

-Applicants to the Doctor of Philosophy (PhD) in Educational Psychology program must possess a master’s degree from a regionally accredited college or university in psychology, counseling, education or a related field with a 3.0 GPA (B) or better and have obtained professional certification in their chosen field.
-Preference will be given to applicants who have completed a 60 credit (or more) graduate level program and who have a strong background in research and statistics.
+Applicants to the Doctor of Philosophy (PhD) in Educational Psychology program must possess a master’s degree from a regionally accredited college or university in school psychology, school counseling, school social work, or a related field or a related field with a 3.0 GPA (B) average or better and who are certified to practice in their field.
+Preference will be given to applicants who have completed a 60-credit (or more) graduate-level program and who have a strong background in research and statistics.

 This program utilizes a rolling admissions policy, so applications will be considered throughout the year as they are received.
 Students will be accepted into the program until the desired enrollment is reached.
-Classes begin in the fall term (early August).
+Classes begin in the fall term (early September).
+The application closes on Friday, August 22, 2025, but an early application is highly recommended.

 The Admissions Committee screens applications, invites some applicants for an interview, evaluates the applicants and selects new students.
 Following the completion of the admission process, applicants will be notified of the Admission's Committee decision via their PCOM Admissions portal, including any conditions that must be satisfied prior to or following enrollment.